alvaro-prieto/splitLayout/README.md

 The following concepts have been used to put the concept into practice:

-- Usage of a divided keyboard to improve the separation between both hands, placing them parallel to the shoulders.
+- Usage of a [split keyboard](https://www.r-go-tools.com/products/ergonomic-keyboards/r-go-split/) to improve the separation between both hands, placing them parallel to the shoulders.
 At the same time this makes it possible to use the space bar as two different keys.

 - Extensive use of modifier keys (L1, L2, L3, L4 and a contextual modifier: the App layer).
 These modifiers allow you to stack different symbols on the same key.